Physical and Emotional Readiness Signs for Potty Training - Baby Chick

 1. Growth, Development, and Anatomy

-When considering physical readiness for potty training, it is important to understand your child’s growth and development and a bit of anatomy.
+When considering physical readiness for potty training, it is important to understand your child’s growth and development, as well as some basic anatomy.
 A circular sphincter muscle controls the opening of the bladder and the rectum.
 Babies are not able to control this muscle.
-The sphincter muscle automatically opens as the bladder or rectum becomes full, and urine or a bowel movement is released.
+The sphincter muscle automatically opens as the bladder or rectum becomes full, allowing urine or a bowel movement to be released.

 Every parent knows the need for a diaper change almost immediately after finishing a bottle.
-This remains an involuntary process in most children until around 18 months.
+This remains an involuntary process in most children until around 18 months old.
 It is usually about timing for babies who pee or poop on the potty before 18 months.
-In other words, she was probably placed on the potty at precisely the right time because it is unlikely that she is consciously able to hold it.
+In other words, they were probably placed on the potty at precisely the right time because it is unlikely that they were consciously able to hold it.

 2. Milestones